Cancer Research UK Internship Scheme

 E: I am still unsure as to what I am going to do after the internship but I know that my three months here will equip me with a broad range of skills that will aid me in any career I choose in the future.

 Meet Matt, Lizette and Magnus.
-They are interning in our Technology and Innovation teams.
+They were interns in our Technology and Innovation teams.
 2 weeks into their internship, we interviewed them about their experience so far.

 What is it about technology that interests you the most?